Carwood Lipton

-First Lieutenant Clifford Carwood Lipton (30 January 1920 – 16 December 2001) was a commissioned officer with Easy Company, 506th Parachute Infantry Regiment, 101st Airborne Division, during World War II.
+Clifford Carwood Lipton (30 January 1920 – 16 December 2001) was a commissioned officer with Easy Company, 506th Parachute Infantry Regiment, 101st Airborne Division, during World War II.

 On the battlefields of Europe, he was promoted to company first sergeant and was awarded a battlefield commission to second lieutenant.
 He has said "it was the greatest honor ever awarded" to him.
 He eventually earned a promotion to first lieutenant before leaving the army.

 He was featured in the 2010 book A Company of Heroes: Personal Memories about the Real Band of Brothers and the Legacy They Left Us, and portrayed by Donnie Wahlberg in the HBO miniseries Band of Brothers.

 Early life

 Carwood Lipton was born and raised in Huntington, West Virginia.
 When he was aged 10, his father was killed and his mother paralyzed in an automobile accident.
 Since Carwood was the eldest child, she told him to be the "man of the family".
-After completing one year at Huntington's Marshall University, he left school due to financial troubles at home and went to work in war-related production.
+After completing one year at Marshall College in Huntington, he left school due to financial troubles at home and went to work in war-related production.

-After reading an article in Life magazine on the difficulty of paratrooper training, and how the Airborne was one of the most highly trained branches of the Army, Lipton enlisted and joined the paratroops on 15 August 1942, at Fort Thomas, Kentucky.
+After reading an article in Life magazine on the difficulty of paratrooper training, and how the Airborne was one of the most highly trained branches of the Army, Lipton enlisted in the Army on 15 August 1942, at Fort Thomas, Kentucky, volunteering for the paratroops.

 Military career

-Lipton rose through the ranks of the company and eventually became company first sergeant, after Bill Evans, the original Company First Sergeant since Toccoa, was killed in action in Normandy, and acting Company First Sergeant James Diel was given a battlefield commission and transferred within the 506th Parachute Infantry Regiment.
+Lipton was assigned to Easy Company of the 506th, becoming one of its first four privates.
+He quickly rose through the ranks of the company, becoming a Sergeant, then Platoon Sergeant prior to D-Day.
+He eventually became company first sergeant, after Bill Evans, the original Company First Sergeant since Toccoa, was killed in action in Normandy, and acting Company First Sergeant James Diel was given a battlefield commission and transferred within the 506th.
 Lipton always kept the men's spirits high and pushed them to their full potential, an act recognized by the officers of Easy Company.